Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

 It also encourages local service providers and shops to reduce the journey miles required to perform distant services.
 Walking towards the shop yields several health benefits and builds a more cohesive community.

 Reusing materials can reduce the need to burn landfill items.
 Every recycled bottle saves energy to light up a 100-watt bulb for at least an hour.

-Once the items are recycled, they are processed and transformed into another item, instead of making something from a virgin material or disposing it for treatment as landfill waste.
-Recycling to produce new items generally requires less energy than producing out of raw materials.
+Once the items are recycled, they are processed and transformed into another item, instead of making something from a virgin material or disposing of it for treatment as landfill waste.
+Recycling to produce new items generally requires less energy than producing raw materials.

 The more people recycle, the less energy is required to create an item and the fewer greenhouse gases being produced along the way.
 This makes community recycling an excellent solution to the climate change crisis, as more people participate in lessening greenhouse gas emissions.

 - Reusing instead of just recycling materials

 Recycling is often promoted as one of the best solutions to the climate crisis, but it can also impact the environment.
 Processing and transporting waste for recycling uses a lot of energy, increasing CO2 emissions.
 So try reusing, instead of just recycling materials.